 One for the guys, but book yourself in for a proper wet shave.

 27. Visit the Friend That Makes You Cry with Laughter

 Laughing releases endorphins just like exercise does – and there’s nothing like that feeling that your stomach hurts because you’re laughing so much.

 28. Watch Juniper Foxx on Instagram

 Animal videos are proven to make us feel good

-And Juniper, Fig, Finch and Elmwood (and the other animals like Mushroom the Possum and Moose the dog that share their home) will make your day.
+And Juniper, Fig, Finch and Elmwood (and the other animals like Newt the raccoon and Moose the dog that share their home) will make your day.
 Find them here.